shajra/nix-example/tutorials/0-nix-intro/README.md

     depsTargetTargetPropagated=
     _=/nix/store/wm8va53fh5158ipi0ic9gir64hrvqv1z-coreutils-8.29/bin/env

 We're using `--expr` to pass expressions directly to the command line.
-Without this switch, `nix-env` looks for file called `shell.nix` to import in the current working directory.
+Without this switch, `nix-shell` looks for a `shell.nix` file to import in the current working directory.
 If that's not found, it looks for `default.nix`.
 Otherwise, a file can be passed as a positional parameter.

 `nix-shell` is great for the following two scenarios, which we'll explore in later tutorials: